-- 5mm solid aluminium cassette panel attached to aluminium rail system. - 100mm horizontal (floor level) and vertical (party wall) high density mineral wool cavity barrier.
-The expectation is that cavity barriers should be in place which are aligned with compartment floors within the building, these were not in place in some locations.

-- 60-70mm clear cavity. - 110mm mineral wool insulation with metal fixings. - 100mm masonry.
+- 3-4mm solid aluminium cassette panel attached to aluminium rail system. - 100mm horizontal (floor level) and vertical (party wall) high density mineral wool cavity barrier.
+The expectation is that cavity barriers should be in place which are aligned with compartment floors within the building, these were not in place in some locations. - 60-70mm clear cavity. - 110mm mineral wool insulation with metal fixings. - 100mm masonry.
 A hole was drilled through the masonry to determine the thickness; however, it could not be further determined what was behind without potentially compromising the integrity of the structure and causing damage internally.

-Figure 15.
-Location 2 areas inspected The green lines indicate internal compartment lines.
+Figure 20.
+Location 2 areas inspected.

-Location 2.1 was on the second floor and two panels between windows were removed. building.
-There is an expectation that where over cladding is carried out cavity barriers are put in place to inhibit fire spread over the façade of the building.
-These should be fitted in line with the compartment floors and walls inside which are in place to facilitate the stay put strategy, in addition to satisfy the functional requirement of the Building Regulations which states that the building shall be designed and constructed so that the unseen spread of fire and smoke within concealed spaces in its structure and fabric is inhibited.
+Location 2.1 was on the third floor there is an expectation that where over cladding is carried out cavity barriers are put in place to inhibit fire spread over the façade of the building.
+These should be fitted in line with the compartment floors and walls inside which are in place to facilitate the stay put strategy, in addition to satisfy the functional requirement of the Building Regulations which states that the building, shall be designed and constructed so that the unseen spread of fire and smoke within concealed spaces in its structure and fabric is inhibited.
+Barriers were in place.

-Figure 16.
-Location 2.1 Missing cavity barrier.
+Figure 21.
+Location 2.1 the barrier between the third and fourth floor in highlighted.